-Game engines are viewed and used the same way as any other tool – be it a hammer, a pair of pliers or a good old shovel.
-A developer is basically a digital construction worker using a very sophisticated tool case, so your chosen game development tools will greatly influence the end result of your project.
+Game engines are viewed and used the same way as any other tool – be it a hammer, a pair of pliers, or a good old shovel.
+A developer is a digital construction worker using a very sophisticated tool case, so your chosen game development tools will greatly influence the result of your project.
 It’s also important to make your games reachable.
 People like all kinds of gaming platforms nowadays, and it’s not safe anymore to assume that everybody uses Android.
-That‘s why it‘s good to make games on cross-platform engines, reaching Android, iOS and Windows lovers all at the same time.
+That‘s why it‘s good to make games on cross-platform engines, reaching Android, iOS, and Windows lovers all at the same time.
 We compiled a list of cross-platform game development software that should satisfy even the hungriest developers.

 Unreal Engine is a widely popular game engine that is used to create big-budget projects.
 Lots of blockbuster games were made using this particular set of tools.
-Unreal Engine comes with immense options for PC, mobile and console game development – it shows stunning graphical capabilities like advanced dynamic lighting and a new particle system that can handle up to a million particles in a scene simultaneously.
+Unreal Engine comes with immense options for PC, mobile, and console game development – it shows stunning graphical capabilities like advanced dynamic lighting and a new particle system that can handle up to a million particles in a scene simultaneously.
 Unreal Engine integrates a wide range of tools that can easily be learned without having any proficiency.
 A new tool is introduced with each Unreal Engine update.
-This is a must have for any 3D game developer.
+This is a must-have for any 3D game developer.

 Corona is a 2D game development solution that uses Lua as a scripting language.
 Using Corona you can develop mobile games for free, but to create a game with more elaborate features, you’ll need to get an enterprise model that offers native libraries and APIs.
-Its built-in scene management and transition library helps adjust and modify game’s graphical qualities and create a graphical environment to design different levels and understand the interaction between the objects.
+Its built-in scene management and transition library help adjust and modify the game’s graphical qualities and create a graphical environment to design different levels and understand the interaction between the objects.
 Corona is the best free game engine if you want to develop a cross-platform game.

-Amazon’s Lumberyard is a free game engine that can be used for Android, iOS, PC, Xbox One and PlayStation 4.
+Amazon’s Lumberyard is a free game engine that can be used for Android, iOS, PC, Xbox One, and PlayStation 4.
 It is based on CryEngine, a game development kit developed by Crytek.
-Some of its best features include full C++ source code, networking, a rich sound engine, seamless integration with AWS Cloud and Twitch API.
-Its graphics are accelerated with a range of terrain, character, rendering and authoring tools which help create photo-quality 3D environments at scale.
+Some of its best features include full C++ source code, networking, a rich sound engine, and seamless integration with AWS Cloud and Twitch API.
+Its graphics are accelerated with a range of terrain, character, rendering, and authoring tools that help create photo-quality 3D environments at scale.
 Amazon also acquired Twitch, a live-streaming and chatting social video platform with a user base of over 100 million users per month.
 The platform being primarily focused on video game streaming has become a critical platform for mobile and video game marketing.